Concise guide about how to fix your hacked site from malicious content

 3. Use online malware removal service

 Use the online malware removal solution of your hosting provider or from other security professionals.
 They will scan and fix the site for you.
 It is the most easy, quick and secure way but the most expensive of all!

-IMPORTANT: If you host more than one site on your web server, it is highly possible that others sites have been affected as well.
+IMPORTANT: If you host more than one site on your web server, it is highly possible that other sites have been affected as well.
 You must scan your entire web server for malware and not only to folders of the affected domain.

 STEP 4.
 Secure your site

 Are you ready to go live now?
 No, further actions required.
-The previous steps help you to clean your site from malicious content, but that‘s only half job done.
+The previous steps help you to clean your hacked site from malicious content, but that‘s only half the job done.
 You are not safe to go live yet.
 Your site is still vulnerable and you must secure it